webfm/defect-app/sync.md

 Validate all updated and still valid defects on the iPad, invalidate all defect failed validation

-    Store validatino message in the defect
+    Store validation message in the defect

 Step 4
 ------